Community Harvest Program - Community Harvest Volunteer

 • A truck capable of transporting boxes of produce, ladders and fruit pickers is an asset.

-• Volunteers driving the Sources’ Food Truck must have a valid Class 5 driver’s license and clean Driver’s Record.
+• Volunteers driving the Sources’ Food Truck must have a valid Class 5 driver’s license and a clean Driver’s Record (if applicable).

 • Physically fit and able to lift heavy boxes weighing a minimum of 20 lbs.